 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Woodstock has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Woodstock, a lot of people use the subway to get to work every day though Woodstock is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The per capita income in Woodstock in 2010 was $56,465, which is wealthy relative to New York and the nation.
 This equates to an annual income of $225,860 for a family of four.
 However, Woodstock contains both very wealthy and poor people as well.